What does a master personal trainer mean?

 - Help clients graduate

 A master trainer is an effective educator.
-They teach clients about their training program, show them how they need to start on their fitness journey, and offer encouragement every step of the way.
+They teach clients about their training program, show them how to start their fitness journey, and offer encouragement every step of the way.
 By analyzing a client’s health and body weight, a master trainer can teach clients the right exercises they need to be doing and the best way to balance cardio with weight training.

 Master trainers also know they need to be proactive with exercise demonstration.
 Clients must understand the reason why they need to follow a specific plan and see how it works.